aihpi/template-ai-project/README.md

 uvx uvinit --template gh:aihpi/template-ai-project
 ```

-Then, just follow the instructionsd.
+Then, just follow the instructions.

 ## What is this?